maelvls/maelvls.github.io/content/2020/learning-kubernetes-controllers/index.md

   make a distinction between an operator (e.g., elatic operator) or controllers.

+---

-And here are the links that I would give to anyone interested in writing their own controller:
+Here are the links that I would give to anyone interested in writing their own controller:

 - [Kubebuilder book](https://book.kubebuilder.io/quick-start.html) is a
   nice starting point.
 Kubebuilder uses code generation a lot and that's